 It is important that you complete all information on the registration form.
 Incomplete registrations will be returned.
 This will delay processing time and may cause your taxes to become delinquent.

 Employers are subject to unemployment insurance (UI) tax if they meet one of the following criteria:

-If your out of state employees work in SD for ninety days or less they should be reported to your home state.
-If you hire SD residents to work for you in SD you should report them to SD (regardless of work duration).
+If your out-of-state employees work in South Dakota for ninety days or less they should be reported to your home state.
+If you hire SD residents to work for you in SD you should report them to South Dakota (regardless of work duration).